Translating Terrorism in Bangladesh

 Adopting a Bangladeshi child from Bangladesh

 Is anyone adopting a Bangladeshi child from Bangladesh in the USA?
-I don’t know any family who has adopted a child from Bangladesh except Senator John McCain, who has an adopted daughter of Bangladeshi origin.
+I don’t know any family that has adopted a child from Bangladesh except Senator John McCain, who has an adopted daughter of Bangladeshi origin.
 But there must be some families out there.
 What are their stories?
 Are Bangladeshis living abroad interested in adoption?
 I watched a few excellent documentaries on international adoption issues – The Dark Matter of Love (2012), Somewhere Between (2011), Daughter from Danang (2002), and First Person Plural (2000) – adoption stories from Russia, China, Vietnam, and Korea, respectively.
-But I have found no stories from Bangladesh so far except an old newspaper article from 1973.
+But I have found no stories from Bangladesh so far, except an old newspaper article from 1973.

 Well, adopting a Bangladeshi child from Bangladesh is not like adopting a child from China, Vietnam, Korea, Ukraine, Russia, Ethiopia, Congo, Guatemala, or other countries.
 Child adoption is not a common practice among Bangladeshis for three main reasons.
 In short, they are: